 - Sage: Magic missile and Acid blast til hero.

 - Mercenary: Circle and kick

-- Priest: There are no real good spells to use while leveling.
-Recommended that you practice the wands skill and use magic missile wands located 2wn of MS.
+- Priest: Recommended that you practice the wands skill and use magic missile wands located 2wn of MS, as wel as Kick.

 - Monk: Leveling skills include punch, kick, uppercut, and roundhouse.